KeyAuth/KeyAuth-Source-Code/README.md

 # KeyAuth Source Code -> Please star :star2:

+NOTE!
+AS OF JANUARY 29th, 2024 - THIS REPOSITORY IS NO LONGER BEING UPDATED!

 KeyAuth is an open source authentication system with cloud-hosted subscriptions available aswell https://keyauth.cc
 <br>
 *You're not allowed to sell KeyAuth. source made avaliable only for you to use*